This article describes Audience Sizing, how it works, and how to use it to take action on visitors.

 You can select up to three rules.
 These are the same rules used in visitor enrichments and audience creation.

 While the date range specifies the time during which a visitor was active, the rule conditions are evaluated against the current visitor profile, not the profile at the time of activity.

 The search result is presented as an interactive, color-coded Venn diagram consisting of two to three circles, each representing one of the chosen rules.
 The rules are color coded so that the blue circle represents the blue rule, the red circle for the red rule, and the green circle for the green rule.

 Audience Sizing searches are process intensive and take time, especially if you are querying a large number of visitors.
-As the query is processed behind the scenes, the progress bar will continually reflect the status of the results until the query completes.
-The progress bar uses sampling of the data set to provide a projection of the final results.
-This allows you to analyze the results quickly, without having to wait for the entire query to complete.
+As the query is processed behind the scenes, the progress bar continually reflects the status of the results until the query completes.
+The progress bar uses sampling of the data set to provide a projection of the final results, which allows you to analyze the results quickly ithout having to wait for the entire query to complete.